 Make sure you stay hydrated

-Staying hydrated is a big challenge even if you are not fasting.
+Staying hydrated is a big challenge, even if you are not fasting.
 But when you are, it should be one of the main points of interest.
-No matter how light your workout is you should be aware that staying hydrated is important.
+No matter how light your workout is, you should be aware that staying hydrated is important.
 First, when doing cardio during Ramadan in the morning or during the day, you need to be aware that you will lose a lot of water.
 Even light exercises cause you to sweat.
 Especially if you practice outdoors.
-So, try and do your workouts in climate-controlled spaces like your home or in a gym.
+So, try and do your workouts in climate-controlled spaces like your home or a gym.
 And when working out after Iftar, make sure you bring plenty of water with you.